Saxo Bank A/S is a licensed bank located in Denmark, regulated by the Danish Financial Supervisory Authority (DFSA).

 Saxo Bank JP - located in Japan, regulated by the Japan Financial Services Agency (JFSA).

-Be aware, UK company has some trading restrictions because of the European Securities and Markets Authority (ESMA) influence.
+Be aware, all of the companies have some trading restrictions because of the local rules and regulatory obligations.

 Saxo Bank group accepts clients from all over the world, excluding USA, Belgium and other jurisdictions where restrictions apply.